BradleyFallon/SimpleBook/docs/generated/api.md

   Raises:
       FileNotFoundError: If schema file is not found json.JSONDecodeError: If schema file is invalid JSON
+- `print_validation_report`
+  Print a validation report for a JSON file.

+  Args:
+      json_path: Path to the JSON file to validate
 - `validate_output`
   Validate normalized book output against the schema.